 Our business requires substantial cash to support our acquisitions of automobile contracts and other operating activities.
-Our primary sources of cash have been cash flow from operating activities, including proceeds from term securitization transactions and other sales of automobile contracts, amounts borrowed under warehouse credit facilities, servicing fees on portfolios of automobile contracts previously sold in securitization transactions or serviced for third parties, customer payments of principal and interest on finance receivables, fees for origination of automobile contracts, and releases of cash from securitized portfolios of automobile contracts, repayment of securitization trust debt, repayment of amounts borrowed under warehouse credit facilities, operating expenses such as employee, interest, occupancy expenses and other general and administrative expenses, the establishment of spread accounts and initial overcollateralization, if any, and the increase of credit enhancement to required levels in securitization transactions, and income taxes.
+Our primary sources of cash have been cash flow from operating activities, including proceeds from term securitization transactions and other sales of automobile contracts, amounts borrowed under warehouse credit facilities, servicing fees on portfolios of automobile contracts previously sold in securitization transactions or serviced for third parties, customer payments of principal and interest on finance receivables, fees for origination of automobile contracts, and releases of cash from securitized portfolios of automobile contracts in which we have retained a residual ownership interest and the related spread accounts.
+Our primary uses of cash have been the acquisitions of automobile contracts, repayment of securitization trust debt, repayment of amounts borrowed under warehouse credit facilities, operating expenses such as employee, interest, occupancy expenses and other general and administrative expenses, the establishment of spread accounts and initial overcollateralization, if any, and the increase of credit enhancement to required levels in securitization transactions, and income taxes.
 There can be no assurance that internally generated cash will be sufficient to meet our cash demands.
 The sufficiency of internally generated cash will depend on the performance of securitized pools (which determines the level of releases from those portfolios and their related spread accounts), the rate of expansion or contraction in our managed portfolio, and the terms upon which we are able to purchase, sell, and borrow against automobile contracts.

-Net cash provided by operating activities for the years ended December 31, 2016, 2015 and 2014 was \$196.3 million, \$187.6 million and \$135.8 million, respectively.
+Net cash provided by operating activities for the years ended December 31, 2017, 2016 and 2015 was \$215.6 million, \$196.3 million and \$187.6 million, respectively.
 Net cash from operating activities is generally provided by net income from operations adjusted for significant non-cash items such as our provision for credit losses and accretion of deferred acquisition fees.

-Net cash used in investing activities for the years ended December 31, 2016, 2015 and 2014 was \$444.5 million, \$441.3 million and \$541.2 million, respectively.
+Net cash used in investing activities for the years ended December 31, 2017, 2016 and 2015 was \$209.8 million, \$444.5 million and \$441.3 million, respectively.
 Cash provided by investing activities primarily results from principal payments and other proceeds received on finance receivables held for investment.
 Cash used in investing activities generally relates to acquisitions of finance receivables.
-Acquisitions of finance receivables held for investment were \$1,088.8 million, \$1,060.5 million and \$944.9 million in 2016, 2015 and 2014, respectively.
+Acquisitions of finance receivables held for investment were \$859.1 million, \$1,088.8 million and \$1,060.5 million in 2017, 2016 and 2015, respectively.
 The results for 2015 also reflect a decrease of \$69.3 million in restricted cash.
-Our restricted cash balance at December 31, 2015 included \$85.3 million from the proceeds of the sale of the asset-backed notes that were held by the trustee pending delivery of the remaining receivables.
-Since we did not do a securitization in December of 2015, there was no related amount of restricted cash representing the pre-funding proceeds.
+Our restricted cash balance at December 31, 2014 included \$85.3 million from the proceeds of the sale of the asset-backed notes that were held by the trustee pending delivery of the remaining receivables.
+Since we did not do a securitization in December 2015, 2016 or 2017, there was no related amount of restricted cash representing the pre-funding proceeds.

-Net cash provided by financing activities for the years ended December 31, 2016, 2015 and 2014 was \$242.8 million, \$255.2 million and \$401.1 million, respectively.
+Net cash used in financing activities for the year ended December 31, 2017 was \$7.0 million.
+Net cash provided by financing activities for the years ended December 31, 2016 and 2015 was \$242.8 million and \$255.2 million, respectively.
 Cash used or provided by financing activities is primarily attributable to the repayment or issuance of debt, and in particular, securitization trust debt and portfolio acquisition financing.
-We issued \$1,197.5 million in new securitization trust debt in 2016 compared to \$795.0 million in 2015 and \$923.0 million in 2014.
-The decrease in new securitization trust debt from 2014 to 2015 is the result of our forgoing what would have been our December 2015 securitization to January 2016.
-Repayments of securitization debt were \$834.9 million, \$662.0 million and \$502.2 million in 2016, 2015 and 2014, respectively.
+We issued \$852.6 million in new securitization trust debt in 2017 compared to \$1,197.5 million in 2016 and \$795.0 million in 2015.
+Repayments of securitization debt were \$851.2 million, \$834.9 million and \$662.0 million in 2017, 2016 and 2015, respectively.